ericmedvet/2d-robot-evolution/src/main/resources/README.md

 ### Clone and build

-Now you can clone this project and build it:
+You can clone this project and build it with:
 ```shell
 git clone https://github.com/ericmedvet/2d-robot-evolution.git
 cd 2d-robot-evolution